intershop/intershop-pwa/docs/guides/nginx-startup.md

 > :warning: Multi-Channel configuration with context paths does not work in conjunction with [service workers](../concepts/progressive-web-app.md#service-worker)

+An extended example can be found in the `docker-compose.yml` in the project root.

 ### Other

 The page speed configuration can also be overridden: